furlongm/patchman/email/README.md

 $ ./updatereport.sh hostname

 For best effect, add a Cron job.
-This script doesn't process reports sent to the server.
+This script doesn't process reports sent to the server, it only e-mails a list of available updates for each host.